TWO POEMS: Advent of Spring, Thunder and Rain

 The world and the Earth

-And the sand and the sky is Ours
+And the sand and the sky is ours

 The mud and the gravel sand